Saint Clement's Church (Philadelphia): History

 When the cornerstone was laid St. Clement's was almost in the fields.
 The block between Arch and Race Streets had been, from about 1808 into the 1830s, the site of Sans Souci Garden, the largest for-profit botanical haven within the current-day confines of Center City.
-It had boasted a fine hotel at which visitors were furnished with fruit from the garden greenhouses as part of their refreshments.
+It included a hotel at which visitors were furnished with fruit from the garden greenhouses as part of their refreshments.
 The garden was respected for its botanical collection; a portion of William Hamilton's private collection—developed at the Woodlands in West Philadelphia—wound up there.
 The resort was also immediately south of the Magdalene Asylum (a private charitable organization for the redemption of prostitutes) and the Pennsylvania Asylum for the Blind—illustrating how such institutions were established outside of the populated sectors of the city.

 In the mid-1850s, few houses yet existed nearby and large tracts of open lots surrounded the ground that had been secured for the church.
 The grid of streets had hardly expanded westward as far as 20th Street and there was no City Hall in the Center Square.
 The Pennsylvania Railroad Terminal was located at 11th and Market Streets, and there was a covered wooden bridge over the Schuylkill River.

 The building of St. Clement's Church lasted three years because of recurring financial difficulties.
 Contemporary evidence indicates that at one time all work was stopped and the building stood roofless for a long period.
 It was finally opened for services on the first Sunday in January 1859.
 There is no record of any services for the congregation before the opening of the new building.
 The Church was consecrated on April 12, 1864.
 Bishop Potter again officiated and was assisted by Bishop Stevens, Bishop Suffragan in the Diocese, and by Bishop Lee of Delaware.

-It was not until the arrival of Hermon Griswold Batterson in 1869 that the parish increasingly came to be influenced by the theology of the Oxford Movement.
+It was not until the arrival of Hermon Griswold Batterson in 1869 that the parish increasingly came to be influenced by the theology drawing on the Tractarian or Oxford Movement and later Ritualist developments.
 During Batterson's time as rector, the parish adopted many of the liturgical practices associated with the Catholic Revival then taking place within the Church of England.
 These changes, which included liturgical practices such as the wearing of colored chasubles and stoles, placing lit candles on the altar during Mass, and genuflecting before the Blessed Sacrament, together with new theological emphases, including the encouragement of private auricular confession and absolution and encouraging prayer for the dead, were not uncontroversial.

 As conflict over Batterson's changes escalated, the parish became divided between two factions.
 The anti-Catholic low church faction was led by several vestrymen who had the public support of the diocesan bishop, William Bacon Stevens.
 The Anglo-Catholic faction rallied in support of Batterson as the anti-Catholic faction tried to remove him from office as rector.